hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 #### Kinesis Data analytics SQL application

-A Kinesis Data Analytics application continuously reads and processes streaming data in real time.
+A Kinesis Data Analytics application continuously reads and processes streaming data in real-time.
 You write application code using SQL or Java to process the incoming streaming data and produce output(s).
 In our case, we use an SQL application.

 Kinesis Data Analytics then writes the output to a configured destination.
 The following diagram illustrates a typical application architecture.